dfsp-spirit/cpp_geodesics/README.md

 ![geod_radius](web/geod_radius.png?raw=true "Geodesic radius.")
 **Geodesic radius** The radius of a circle covering 5% of the total mesh area, computed at each vertex and visualized for a single subject on its white matter surface.
 This is a proxy measure for local, inter-areal wiring costs.

+All figures were produced in R with the [fsbrain](http://github.com/dfsp-spirit/fsbrain) package.

 ## Building